 A 25% upward adjustment will be made for the conditions of this sale because of a discount made due to an existing relationship between the buyer and seller.
 The location of this property is considered similar enough that an adjustment will not be necessary.
-In terms of physical characteristics, this site is larger than the subject parcel and a 5% upward adjustment will be applied in this instance.
+In terms of physical characteristics, this site is slightly larger than the subject parcel although an adjustment will not be applied in this instance.
 Access to this site is considered similar to the subject and will not require adjustment.
-The majority of this parcel has a less intensive zoning and a 5% upward adjustment will be made.
-An adjustment will not be necessary for being within a special flood hazard area.
-After the adjustments indicated, this sale suggests a value of \$2.04 per square foot for the subject land.
+The zoning of this parcel is similar to the subject site, although a 5% upward adjustment will be applied since it is affected by a special flood hazard area.
+After the adjustments indicated, this sale suggests a value of \$1.94 per square foot for the subject land.